 We compared the simulations with our observed mean ROSAT density profile (see Fig. 5 and Table 1).
-We present the detailed comparison in Fig. 8, with the non-radiative (NR) simulations (left panel) and with the CSF simulations (right).
-From the figures, we find a relatively good agreement between all the different sets of simulations, especially beyond $\sim 0.7 r{200}$.
-The non-radiative GADGET run has a lower normalization than the corresponding grid codes, because in GADGET the fraction of baryons virializing into clusters is smaller than the cosmic value ($\sim 78\%$ of the cosmic baryon fraction), while grid codes predict a baryon fraction in clusters very close to the cosmic value.
-In general, we see that the predicted density profiles are too steep compared to the data.
-We note that NR runs (ENZO, red; ART, dotted cyan; GADGET, dashed green) predict steeper profiles than the runs including cooling, star formation and feedback effects (ART, magenta; GADGET, dashed blue).
-CSF profiles also have lower normalizations, since radiative cooling transforms a fraction of the gas into stars.
-The profile including the effects of clumping (dotted magenta) shows the best agreement with the data.
+We present the detailed comparison in Fig. 8, with the NR simulations (left hand panel) and with the CSF simulations (right).
+From the figures, we find relatively good agreement between all the different sets of simulations, especially beyond $\sim 0.7r{200}$.
+The NR GADGET run has a lower normalization than the corresponding grid codes, because in GADGET the fraction of baryons virializing into clusters is less than the cosmic value ($\sim 78\%$ of the cosmic baryon fraction), while grid codes predict a baryon fraction in clusters very close